keyth0s/custom-app-ids/README.md

 * Complete - no further developement/modifications expected.
 Covers all intended use cases.
 * Maintenance Only - covers intended use cases and no major re-work needed.
 Continue to monitor for application changes and update as needed.
 * Partial - covers some intended use cases, or may not persist across sessions properly and create unintended application shifts.
 Further Development needed.
-* Developemental - recently created or created and not validated.
+* Experimental - recently created or created and not validated.
 Expected to cover intended use cases, but untested/unvalidated.

 ## Current App-IDs